Certain situations must be immediately reported to AFS-USA Staff. These situations include:

 - Breaking any of the three AFS rules: No driving, No hitchhiking, No drugs.

-To reach the AFS-USA Duty Officer in case of emergency, call 1-800-237-4636 ext.
+To reach the AFS-USA Duty Officer, call 1-800-237-4636 extension.
 9. You will be connected with an answering service, which will take down your information and forward it to the AFS Duty Officer on call at that time.
 The AFS Duty Officer will then be back in touch with you directly as soon as possible.
 If you do not get a call back within 15 minutes, please call the answering service again and state clearly that you are calling for the second time.
 Duty Officers are not in an AFS office when on call.
-AFS-USA Participant Support staff serve as Duty Officers on a rotating basis.